hashicorp/consul/website/source/docs/agent/options.html.markdown

   address when being accessed from a remote datacenter if the remote datacenter is configured with <a href="#translate_wan_addrs">`translate_wan_addrs`</a>.

-~> **Notice:** The hosted version of Consul Enterprise will be deprecated on March 7th, 2017.
-For details, see https://atlas.hashicorp.com/help/consul/alternatives
+~> **Notice:** The hosted version of Consul Enterprise was deprecated on March 7th, 2017.
+For details, see https://atlas.hashicorp.com/help/consul/alternatives.

 * <a name="_atlas"></a><a href="#_atlas">`-atlas`</a> - This flag
   enables [Atlas](https://atlas.hashicorp.com) integration.